Batch-Man/BatCenter/USAGE.md

 ___

 ## 1. Update
-Checks for the available updates for the BatCentre and refreshes the available local data with the new data available online.
+Checks for the available updates for the BatCentre and refreshes the available local Data with the new data available online.
 **Syntax:** ``Call Bat Update [Github_User]``
 **Example:** ``Call Bat Update`` - To update DB from Default Hosts
 **Example:** ``Call Bat Update Microsoft``- To Update DB from Microsoft github